kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 Another common filtering step is to remove individuals with excessive missing data.
 We won't do that here but check out the `--missing-indv` option in the [vcftools manual](https://vcftools.sourceforge.net/man_latest.html).

+Of course, when filtering your own data, check that you are using the appropriate options.

 This is the end of our pipeline.
 The final product is your filtered VCF file `9_merged_0miss_minDP2.recode.vcf`

 NB: Because I forget things a lot, I find it helpful to include the number of individuals and snps in the vcf file name, e.g., 9_merged_100ind_5245snps_0miss_minDP2.vcf